Overview

 - Currency: The currency used in the transaction.

-- Status: The current status of the payment (e.g., “Processing” or “Completed”).
+- Status: The current status of the payment.
+See below for more details.

 - Timestamp: The date and time when the transaction was processed.